Plague Town: Synopsis

-That night they discoved the woods are full of deformed and homicidal residents, mostly mutant children, to whom death is all fun and games.
+That night they discovered the woods are full of deformed and homicidal residents, mostly mutant children, to whom death is all fun and games.

 Release

 After debuting on March 28, 2009, at the HorrorHound Weekend film festival, the film was released on DVD on May 12, 2009.
 In Germany, the film was released on September 25, 2009.

 Reception

 DVD Talk praised the movie for its tension building, haunting imagery and immersiver sound design.
 It stated that this was not a perfect film, but recommended it for fans of the horror genre.

 Background

 The film is the first own directed film from Dark Sky Films and was the feature film debut for director David Gregory.